skosch/YinYangFit/docs/source/index.markdown

-particular configurations of such V2 neurons, so synthesizing images which evoke similar V2 activations will also result in similar higher-level perceptions, even if the actual input signals are quite different.{sn}One could think of this as the inverse of an [adversarial input](https://en.wikipedia.org/wiki/Adversarial_machine_learning).{/sn}
+particular configurations of such V2 neurons, so synthesizing images which evoke similar V2 activations will also result in similar higher-level perceptions, even if the actual input signals are quite different.{sn}One could think of this as the bizarro-version of an [adversarial input](https://en.wikipedia.org/wiki/Adversarial_machine_learning).{/sn}

 That V2 neurons so effectively describe local image statistics presents us with a first opportunity to reify a heretofore vague concept into something concrete and computable: namely, that "rhythm" or "balance" between black and white translates to correlations between V1 responses.
-And indeed, this appears to be possible:
+And indeed, the uniformity of V2 statistics seems to be key to our perception of a texture as "even" or "continuous":

 {mn}Here, Javier Portilla and Eero Simoncelli demonstrated how a set of V2 statistics computed and averaged over an image of text could be used to extrapolate